reicalasso/beyond_transformer/docs/archive/core_components.md

 **Role**: Global context modeling
 **Integration Approach**:
-- NSM can incorporate Transformer layers for global context when needed
+- PULSE can incorporate Transformer layers for global context when needed
 - Hybrid attention mechanism can be extended with standard self-attention
 - Token-to-state routing can complement attention patterns